Emergency Management

 • Established the $8 million Eviction Intervention Program to divert eviction cases out of court, helping families avoid imminent homelessness and landlords recover overdue rent during the pandemic.

 • Established a $2.17 million COVID-19 Domestic Violence Assistance fund to support survivors of domestic violence and help in providing an array of services including childcare, food, transportation, and housing during the pandemic.
+In 2022, added an additional $4.17 million in funding and appointed the Harris County Domestic Violence Coordinating Council (HCDVCC) to administer the Fund and oversee funding to approximately 15 community-based organizations across the county that work with domestic violence survivors and their families.
+The funds can be used for any assistance to help survivors leave abusive situations or stabilize and build a new life after leaving.

 • Established the $4.7 million COVID-19 Childcare Assistance Program to provide some relief to parents during the COVID-19 pandemic.
 The program provided funding for virtual learning, after school care, early childhood learning, and early childhood care.